Tough Luv

 Tough Luv is the debut studio album by American hip hop duo Young Gunz.
 It was released on February 24, 2004 via Roc-A-Fella Records.
 Recording sessions took place at Sony Music Studios, Baseline Studios and Quad Recording in New York, and at The Studio and Homebase Studios in Philadelphia.
 Production was handled by Chad Hamilton, Just Blaze, Bink!, Boola, Darrell "Digga" Branch, Ez Elpee, Ruggedness and Scott Storch, with Jay-Z, Damon Dash and Kareem "Biggs" Burke serving as executive producers.
 It features guest appearances from Denim, Beanie Sigel, Cam'ron, Chingy, Freeway, Jay-Z, Juelz Santana, Omillio Sparks and Rell.

-The album peaked at number three on the Billboard 200 and topped the Top R&B/Hip-Hop Albums.
+The album peaked at number three on the Billboard 200 and topped the Top R&B/Hip-Hop Albums and sold 128,000 copies in its first week.
 By 2010, it sold 421,000 units in the US.
 Its lead single "No Better Love" peaked at number 36 on the Billboard Hot 100.